enfabrica/enkit/staco/README.md

 ### JSON

-From the template above, we basically defined a JSON providing the data that looks like this:
+To fill the template above, we basically defined a JSON providing the data that looks like this:

     {